wp-plugins/wp-customize/readme.txt

 * Sets the title (seen when you hover your mouse over the logo) of the logo's link to be your blog's name.
 * Allows you to specify the background color and the text/links color of the Wordpress Admin login page.

-Please be sure and rate this plugin if you like it!
-Thanks
+`Please be sure and rate this plugin!
+Thanks!`

 == Installation ==